codec-lab/flippy/joss-paper/paper.md

 programming language that is commonly taught and increasingly used by students in psychology, neuroscience, and computer science.
-While several probabilistic programming frameworks currently exist in the scientific Python eco-system, these require students to learn new framework-specific syntax for specifying models and not all of them are universal (i.e., allow specification and inference over any computable distribution).
+While several probabilistic programming frameworks currently exist in the scientific Python eco-system, these require beginners to learn new framework-specific syntax for specifying models and not all of them are universal (i.e., allow specification and inference over any computable distribution).